cashubtc/awesome-cashu/README.md

 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.

 ## Currently Unmaintained Projects
+- [eNuts](https://enuts.cash) is a Cashu wallet for Android and IOS.
+It empowers you with a user-friendly interface that streamlines every step of your Ecash journey.
 - [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.
 - [Moksha](https://github.com/ngutech21/moksha) is a Cashu wallet and mint written in Rust.
 - [Moksha](https://github.com/ngutech21/moksha) is a Cashu wallet and mint written in Rust.